You ask. We answer.

 An estate plan may also include maximizing annual gifts during your lifetime and the establishment of trusts to reduce estate and gift taxes.
 An estate plan permits distribution to heirs with the cost, delay, and publicity of probate.

-Your WIN advisor will listen to your wishes, present your financial choices, arrange for annual gifting, update beneficiary designations and account titling, and help you prepare for the drafting of required legal documents by an attorney.
-You, your WIN advisor, and your estate plan ensure your assets are transferred and enjoyed as you intend.
+Your WIN advisor will listen to your wishes, present your financial choices, arrange for annual gifting, update beneficiary designations, and help you prepare for and reduce the cost of the legal documents required to ensure your assets are the drafting of required legal documents by an attorney.

 Yes, if your child has earned income from a job.*